Mickirito/Doors-VS-Wheels-Big-Data/README.md

 Big Data project by Mick van Beijnen s1055989

-Doors VS Wheels on the Common Crawl
+Are there more Doors or Wheels on the Common Crawl